 Risk management should be priority number one for every trader that wants to survive and thrive in this market.
-Understanding the best and worst case scenarios, and being realistic within those estimates.
+Understanding the best and worst case scenarios, and being realistic within each scenario.
 The fact is that if you want to trade within the stock market, you will always carry some risk with the money you put up.
 Limiting that risk can mean a world of difference not only to your stress levels, but to the growth of your account.

 Risk management is a key factor that is frequently overlooked.
 While it can be confusing for novice traders to calculate their risk/reward ratio, over time your assessment will become part of your trading, and each trade will become much easier and faster for you to measure.

 While this write-up won’t touch on every aspect or strategy of risk management (there are many), it will address some of the basics, and will hopefully bring some of the risk/reward setups that you’re prepared to trade to your attention.

 How much are you willing to lose?
 Obviously, risk varies greatly across the spectrum of traders.
 Some insist on a 1% or 2% max pain level.
 Others thrive on it, and add to better position themselves (increasing their risk level with each add).
 Regardless of how you choose to trade at any given time, you should always establish a risk level (max pain/loss).
 You can then use that risk level to determine appropriate size for the trade.

 Let’s say for grins that you’re looking at buying $PTCT, which currently trades at $10.21 per share.
 You’ve determined that the maximum you are willing to lose on this trade (your max pain), is $500.
 If $10,000 is the max you are willing to invest with a $500 risk level, you could afford to pick up 979 shares.
 While holding that 979 shares, based on your max risk level of $500, you would have to sell or stop out at $9.70. ($500 max pain/979 shares = $.51 = risk level of $9.70 on the chart)